sandreae/earwig/README.md

 ## Modules

 * `choppy [sample_path] [sample_size_ms]` Chop up some audio semi-randomly.
 Takes an audio file as input and continually chops it up in a semi-random way, pipes samples to `stdout`.
 Optionally takes a second arg setting the starting sample size.
+* `smashy` Can't quite explain what this does, it sounds like extreme compression being applied in an unpredictable manner.
+Takes `stdin` sends via `sdout`.
 * `out` Audio output module.
 Slurps up samples from `stdin` and streams them as audible audio to the nearest output device.

 ## Contribute